Orgeat is a unique cocktail syrup that’s worth adding to your collection! Here’s more about orgeat syrup and how to use it in cocktails.

 Orgeat syrup is a non-alcoholic almond syrup used for sweetening cocktails and mocktails.
 It’s made from almonds, sugar, and orange flower water, and has a long history of use in cocktails and bartending.
 The first printed recipe for orgeat was in a cookbook from 1864, called the The English and Australian Cookery Book.
 It’s been used in cocktails throughout history, and is most famous for its use in the Mai Tai.

 How do you pronounce orgeat?
-Say Or-ZHAAT in your best French accent, where the “ZH” is like the J in the name Jacque.
+Say Or-ZHAAT, where the “ZH” sounds like the J in the name Jacque.

 What does orgeat taste like?